Back in 2014 (ye olden times) I got my first front end job. Up until then, I was mostly a back end developer.

 The tipping point happened when I published an article called Why React, Why Not Angular 2?
 It struck a nerve, and all of the positive comments from people who felt the same clarified my decision to switch to React.

 From then on I wrote mainly about React, and in 2016 I wrote my first book, Pure React.
 I’d had so much fun building things with just React by itself that I wanted to teach others how to do the same – learning React on its own without having to figure out Webpack and Redux and all this other stuff at the same time.
 I wanted to share the feeling that React was light and fun and freeing.
-I later turned Pure React into a whole React course that includes the book and video lessons.
+I later turned Pure React into a whole React course that included the book and video lessons.

 I got into React because it was enjoyable to write.
 I’m still here because, well, it’s still enjoyable to write… but also, because React has grown to become the de facto standard choice for most apps.